Stefie/as-contract/README.md

 ```

 **Build the WASM files and run the webpack development server on `http://localhost:8080`:**
 ```
 yarn run start
 ```

-Now open http://localhost:8080 and you should see a minimal UI that calls both WASM functions.
+Now open http://localhost:8080 and you should see a minimal UI.

 ### Edit files